A concise tutorial review of reverse osmosis and electrodialysis: Fundamentals of ion and water transport across membranes

-This analysis allows us to address the question why water always has a tendency to flow to that side of a membrane that has the highest salt concentration.
-This is because of the two osmotic pressure changes across the two outer surfaces, and they are different if the outside solutions are different~\cite{Mauro_1957,Mauro_1965}.
-And both for the case of neutral solutes and an uncharged membrane, and for the case with ions and a charged membrane, in both cases this leads to a hydrostatic pressure profile in the membrane that is such that water will flow to the concentrated side~\cite{Ray_1960}.
+This analysis now allows us to address the question why water has a tendency to flow to that side of a membrane that has the highest salt concentration in the outside solution.
+This is because of the two osmotic pressure changes across the two interfaces, and they are different if the outside solutions are different~\cite{Mauro_1957,Mauro_1965}.
+And both for the case of neutral solutes and an uncharged membrane, and for the case with ions and a charged membrane, this leads to a hydrostatic pressure profile in the membrane such that water flows to the concentrated side~\cite{Ray_1960}.
 For a neutral membrane the osmotic pressure goes down the most on the high-concentration side, and thus hydrostatic pressure there drops the most as well (from a value outside the membrane).
-For a highly charged membrane (and when $\Phi_i$ is not too far from unity), osmotic pressure goes up upon entering the membrane.
-This increase in pressure is the lowest on the high-concentration side, at a value just above the charge density $|X|$.
+For a highly charged membrane (and when $\Phi_i$ is not too low), osmotic pressure goes up upon entering the membrane.
+This increase in pressure is the lowest on the high-concentration side.
 Thus again we develop a pressure profile inside the membrane that pushes the water to the high-salinity side.
-All of this assumes the two outside hydrostatic pressure to be the same, or close to one another.
-If not, if we apply a hydrostatic pressure difference across the membrane, we can overcome the osmotic effect, and this is of course what we do in RO and NF.
+This flow of water is when the two outside hydrostatic pressures are not too different.
+Else, by applying a hydrostatic pressure difference across the membrane, we can overcome the osmotic effect, and this is of course what we do in RO and NF.